21 Best Restaurants in Brighton: Where to Eat in 2026

 11) The Gingerman

 We found The Gingerman to be a cosy spot tucked just off Norfolk Square, close to Brighton’s seafront.
-The restaurant has a calm, intimate feel that works well for a relaxed meal.
+One of Brighton’s longest-running fine dining institutions, The Gingerman has built a loyal following since it first opened — a testament to its consistency and quality.

 It specialises in Modern European dishes with a focus on seasonal ingredients.
 The menu is fixed-price, offering either two or three courses.